A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

 Avoid the creative angles for more creative portraits other than business/professional portraits.

-If you have the camera too high, you may end up making them look like their head is little.
+If the camera is too high, you may make them look like their head is small.

 Pay attention to your camera level and make sure it looks like you are looking directly at the subject from eye level.